 - We pledge to increase our knowledge of our Jewish heritage and to pass on a love of Jewish life and learning to the next generation.

-- We pledge to involve ourselves in tikun olam, to build a better world for all members of the human family.
-After the Shoah the promise of 'Never Again' was proclaimed.
+- We pledge to involve ourselves in tikkun olam, to build a better world for all members of the human family.
+After the Shoah, the promise of 'Never Again' was proclaimed.

 - We pledge to create a world where 'Never Again' will become a reality for the Jewish people and, indeed, for all people.
 This is our solemn pledge to the Jewish people, to those who came before us, to those of our generation, and to those who will follow in future generations.